You are here

 - Provide assistance to City staff that has the responsibility for the care of City trees.

 Each April the Tree Stewards and the City hold an Arbor Day Celebration usually at one of the City's schools.
-This year's Arbor Day Celebration will be held Friday, April 26 at 10:00 a.m. at Sandusky Middle School.
+This year's Arbor Day Celebration will be held Friday, April 25 at 1:15 p.m. at Linkhorne Elementary School.
 The public is invited to attend.

 One of the special programs of the Tree Stewards is The Heritage Tree Program which began in 1995 with the help of a grant from the Virginia Urban Forest Council and the Virginia Department of Forestry.
 Each year during the Arbor Day festivities the Heritage Tree Awards are announced and an engraved marker is placed at a selected Heritage tree.
-View the list of Heritage Trees.
+The 2015 Heritage Tree is the Chinese Fir, Cunninghamia lanceolata, located at 2719 Hurdle Hill Road.

 The Heritage Tree Program recognizes local trees in one of the following categories: